22nd Arkansas Infantry Regiment: 1862

-Helena Campaign
+1863

 After the retreat from Prairie Grove to Van Buren, Fagan's brigade spent the winter of 1863-64 in camp near Little Rock, remaining there until June when the unit began the movements that would lead to the Battle of Helena.
 Fagan's Brigade was assigned to Major General Sterling Price's Division of Lieutenant General Theophilus H. Holmes's army during the attack on Union forces at Helena Arkansas on July 4, 1863.
 General Fagan's 1,300 men were assigned to capture Hindman's Hill southwest of the city.
 Generals Fagan and Price failed to coordinate their attacks due to General Holmes' vague order to "attack at daylight."
 Price interpreted this order to mean an attack at sunrise and Fagan interpreted it to mean an attack at first light.
 The result was that Fagan was surprised to find his attack on Hindman Hill was opposed by artillery fire from Graveyard Hill, which was General Price's objective.
 General Fagan had expected Price to be engaged already with that battery.
 Fagan's artillery had not been able to reach the battlefield because of felled trees blocking the road.
 Fagan had no artillery available to silence the Federal guns and had no choice but to order his troops to try to take the hill while under artillery fire.
 Fagan's men reached the summit of the hill and managed to seize the outer fortifications but were pinned down just short of the summit by the two Union batteries.
 The exposed Confederates were targeted by every remaining gun on the battlefield as well as the heavy guns of the USS Tyler.
 By 10:30 Holmes realized that his position had deteriorated and that he could make no further headway.
 A general retreat was ordered, and the attack on the Union base had failed.
 The regiment reported 75 casualties during the Battle of Helena, including 16 Killed, 44 wounded and 15 missing.